Differential Equations: A Toolbox for Modeling the World (paperback and pdf BUNDLE)

 - You will immediately receive a unique download link in your email.
 You may download the PDF to any device you own.
 You will also receive a paperback copy.

 - Within ~72 hours you will receive a unique code and instructions for its use.
-This is intended for bookstores wishing to stock our book, administrative personnel purchasing for a faculty member, parents ordering for their student, or groups making a bulk purchase.
+This is intended for bookstores wishing to stock our book, administrative personnel purchasing for a faculty member, parents ordering for their student, groups making a bulk purchase, or anyone ordering the textbook for another person.
 Any order of 6 or more copies automatically receives our standard 20% Resellers Discount.
 Each bundle comes with one code.
 The email address you supply in checkout will receive the order confirmation and code(s), so we advise that you use your own email address and distribute the code(s) yourself.
 The paperback will be mailed to the shipping address.

-In both cases, expect the paperback book to arrive within 4–11 business days with free standard shipping, and the person who downloads the PDF will receive an updated link whenever a new version of the PDF is available.
+In both cases, expect the paperback book to arrive within 4–11 business days, and the person who downloads the PDF will receive an updated link whenever a new version of the PDF is available.

 - Author: Dr. Kurt Bryan, Rose-Hulman Institute of Technology, Terre Haute IN USA